Raje2433/XO-GAME/README.md

 ---

+## 🌟 Why I Built This
+Out of pure **eagerness to explore ChatGPT and web development**, I challenged myself to create a fully working XO Game.
+This project represents my curiosity, my willingness to learn, and how powerful **AI + human creativity** can be when combined. 🚀

+---

 ## ✨ Features
 - 🟢 **2 Modes** – Play with a friend or vs CPU (AI bot).
 - 🤖 **Smart CPU AI** – Tries to win, blocks your moves, picks center/corners strategically.